Do I Need a Solicitor To Sell My House?

 • Hand over deeds.

-As you can see, the list is quite exhaustive.
-If you choose to take on the legal sale of your house yourself, then you’ll be responsible for all of these tasks.
-Also, depending on the type of home that you’re selling, extra complexities can come into play.
+Depending on the type of home that you’re selling, extra complexities can come into play.
 For instance, if you’re selling a leasehold property then the owner of the freehold might insist that you use legal aid in the sale.
-Some mortgage providers also insist the same.
-In other words, sometimes the decision is taken out of your hands so it’s worth investigating this before you come to a decision.
+Some mortgage providers also insist on this too.
+In other words, sometimes the decision is taken out of your hands so it’s worth doing your research on solicitors and legal help in advance before you come to a decision.

 The buyer’s solicitor might insist on negotiating with a legal representative on your behalf.
 Situations often occur in which an offer is accepted and everything appears to be going smoothly, only for the seller’s lack of legal aid to be a sticking point in the sale.
 Proper legal support suggests trust and credibility, and that you’re being informed of best practices.